Jane-byte-der/diploma-AI-security-/README.md

 ### Live Demo on Render

-A key outcome of the practical part of this thesis is the development and deployment of a **fully functional web application** for detecting anomalies in user behavior.
+A key outcome of the practical part of the thesis was the development of a **fully functional web application** and its deployment in a cloud environment.
+The application is available for testing without the need for local installation.

 #### 🔗 Live Application URL